 Burial of Ernest Sydney Brown, 5 July 1868, Anglican Parish Book of St Stephen’s Church, Camperdown, Sydney

 Brown, Wright, Parry and Hill Family Headstone at Camperdown Cemetery, Sydney, New South Wales

 Directly behind this large and leaning headstone is the unrestored Brown family grave monument.
 What is interesting for me is that the bright sunshine often makes the headstones unreadable, as in this case, and it was not until I studied the photos at home, and blew them up that I could actually read them better, and it was at this stage that I could see that Sarah Hill, William Russell Hill’s mother name was engraved at the bottom of the headstone.
 I must say that it took quite a while to work out who was who, especially when Phoebe Parry was named as the wife of William R Hill, and at first I didn’t realise Phoebe’s connection as William and Mary Brown’s eldest daughter.

 The significance of this headstone is that four-generations are listed on the headstone, Mary Brown is listed, as the mother five-year-old Henry Brown, her father George F. Wright is below, then Mary’s daughter Phoebe Parry, and her grandson Ernest Sydney Brown, the son of Mary’s eldest son Jabez.
-This very historic headstone bears out the incredible early connections that my husband and son’s family have with the Colony of New South Wales.
+This very historic headstone bears out the incredible early connections that my husband, sons and grandchildren have to the early Colony of New South Wales.